Berlin Heerstraße station: History

 Due to its direct connection to the city centre the station had occasionally been the site of official receptions: On 11 May 1925 the newly elected Reich President Paul von Hindenburg arrived here from Hanover, received by Chancellor Hans Luther, to take office the next day.
 After the Nazi seizure of power, the Heerstraße road became part of the monumental "East-West-Axis" avenue according to the Welthauptstadt Germania renewal plans.
 Both the street and the railway line were important transport links to the 1936 Summer Olympics at the Olympiastadion and the Olympic Village in Elstal.
 A "Strength Through Joy" (KdF) City was laid out on the Messe fairground southeast of the station to receive and accommodate numerous visitors.
 One year later, on 27 September 1937, Adolf Hitler received the Italian Duce Benito Mussolini at the station and carried him in a triumphal procession to the Reich Chancellery.
-Plans drafted in 1938 to rebuilt the entrance hall in a lavish Nazi neoclassical style as Mussolini-Bahnhof were never carried out.
+Plans drafted in 1938 to rebuild the entrance hall in a lavish Nazi neoclassical style as Mussolini-Bahnhof were never carried out.

 On 4 July 1944 resistance fighter Adolf Reichwein, on his way to a conspiratorial meeting with Communist Party leaders to prepare for the 20 July plot, was betrayed and arrested by Gestapo henchmen at Heerstraße station.

 Severely damaged in World War II, the entrance hall in 1959 was rebuilt in a simplified style.
 In 1980 train services by the Deutsche Reichsbahn discontinued and were not resumed until after German reunification.
 The adjacent Heerstraße Bridge across the tracks was rebuilt from 1994 to 1996.
 Largely restored, the station was re-opened on 16 January 1998.